CaseyHofland/UIWitches/README.md

 If you'd like to contribute, please fork the repository and use a feature branch.
 Use the same styling as Unity, meaning:
 * Use camelCase for fields and properties.
 * Use the [C# General Naming Conventions](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/general-naming-conventions) for everything else.
-* When extending Text Mesh Pro, try to follow their naming conventions as close as possible, even though they break every rule in the aformentioned Naming Conventions.
+* When extending Text Mesh Pro, try to follow their naming conventions as close as possible, even though they may break the aformentioned C# General Naming Conventions.
 For example, write `public TMP_Dropdown tmp_Dropdown; // Normally wrong`, instead of `public TMP_Dropdown tmpDropdown; // Normally right`.

 ## Links